 Each state requires an LLC to designate a registered agent.
 The agent agrees to send and receive legal papers on behalf of the company.

-In the event the company gets sued by a third party they will receive the legal documents.
+In the event the company gets sued by a third party they will receive all legal documents.
 The agent then passes the papers onto the person that runs the LLC.

 Agents can be an individual or a corporation but must reside in the state you’re doing business.
 They also must be available at an address within the state during regular business hours.
 For more see – What is an LLC Registered Agent?